 In some countries, natural disasters are, unfortunately, a regular occurrence.
-The top four countries hit by natural disasters in 2019 were the United States, Indonesia, China, and the Philippines – with the U.S. being the worst affected.
-As many as six of out ten Americans believe they’ll be impacted by a natural disaster in the next three to five years.
+The top four countries hit by natural disasters in 2019 were the United States, Indonesia, China, and the Philippines – with the US being the worst affected.
+The situation will only get worse in the near future as the threat of extreme climate change looms over our heads.
+As many as six out of ten Americans believe they will be impacted by a natural disaster in the next three to five years.

-Those at greater risk of experiencing a hurricane, earthquake or flash flood can help themselves by taking steps to prepare, should the worst happen.
+Those at greater risk of experiencing a hurricane, earthquake, or flash flood can help themselves by taking steps to prepare well in advance.
 That might mean creating an evacuation plan, putting aside food and supplies, and saving up a cash emergency fund.
 Preparedness is one thing.
-But having enough time to get to safety should a natural disaster occur, is another.
+But having enough time to get to safety, should a natural disaster occur, is another.

-In an emergency, it’s essential to keep people informed and deliver life-saving instructions if required.
-Government agencies and businesses can do this by sending weather alerts or evacuation instructions by text, in the form of a text weather alert.
+In an emergency, it is essential to keep people informed and deliver life-saving instructions if required.
+Government agencies and businesses can do this by sending urgent announcements or evacuation instructions via a text alert system.

-Keep reading to learn why SMS is ideal for this type of message and how it’s used for severe weather warnings and emergency broadcasts.
+Keep reading to learn why text messaging is ideal for this type of communication and how it is used for severe weather warnings and emergency broadcasts.

-Firstly, text messages offer the benefit of being sent and received more or less instantly, at the click of a button.
+Firstly, text messages offer the benefit of being sent and received more or less instantly at the click of a button.
 In a disaster situation, time is of the essence, and you can't afford to risk the message being delayed.
-An example is a local office building full of workers unaware that a destructive hurricane is going to blow through the building later that day.
-If each worker could receive alerts to get everybody evacuated, a lot of money and even lives can be saved.
-Even highly visible channels like radio or T.V. aren’t capable of delivering a life-saving message to individuals as speedily as text and let's be honest, most of us don't have a TV located in our back pocket at all times.
+An example is a local office building full of workers unaware that a destructive hurricane is expected to blow through the facility later that day.
+If each worker could receive alerts to get everybody evacuated, a lot of money and lives would be saved.

-Finally, SMS has a great impact in terms of being seen.
-Typically, a text flashes up as a notification on a person's phone screen, where they get opened and read 98% of the time.
+Finally, SMS has a significant impact in terms of being visible.
+Typically, texts pop up as a notification on a person's phone screen, where they get opened and read 98% of the time.

-Several organisations and businesses are already sending out local weather warnings and local weather alerts straight to mobile devices.
-Take a look at these examples below and learn how else weather text alerts could potentially be used.
+Several organisations and businesses send emergency alerts straight to mobile devices, such as local weather warnings or updates.
+Take a look at some examples below and learn how else weather text alerts can be useful.

 Travel and tourism companies

-Many travel companies send out a range of SMS warning alerts (weather, terrorism, political unrest, strikes, etc.) to holiday and business travellers to inform them about delays and any necessary safety measures.
+Many travel companies send out a range of SMS warning alerts (weather, terrorism, political unrest, strikes, etc.) to holiday and business travellers to inform them about delays and instructions on any necessary safety measures they should take.

 Extreme weather, like snow, ice, and heat, often means schools are forced to close at short notice.
-This can cause chaos for students, parents, and teachers alike, despite many schools building in a certain number of weather-related days off.
+This can cause chaos for students, parents, and teachers alike, despite many schools factoring in a certain number of weather-related days off throughout the school year.

-Sending weather alerts by text would help parents pre-empt the possibility of a school closure so they can make alternative childcare arrangements.
+Sending prompt SMS weather alerts would help parents pre-empt the possibility of a school closure so they can make alternative childcare arrangements.
 Schools could also react faster regarding remote learning plans.

 Extreme weather can detrimentally affect crop yield and agricultural production.
-While weather warnings and weather text alerts can't do much to protect crops out in the field, they can help farmers protect livestock and expensive machinery.
+While weather alerts and warnings can't do much to protect crops out in the field, they can help farmers protect livestock and expensive machinery.

-For instance, one of the leading causes of mortality in young lambs is hypothermia, so knowing whether a cold snap is about to hit is crucial for farmers.
-They already follow weather forecasts very closely to mitigate the risk of livestock losses, and a simple text message alert could make weather monitoring much easier.
+For instance, hypothermia is a leading cause of mortality in young lambs, so knowing whether a cold snap is about to hit is crucial for farmers.
+They must follow weather forecasts very closely to mitigate the risk of livestock losses, and a simple text message alert could make weather monitoring much easier.

-Severe weather conditions have an impact on timely parcel deliveries.
-Some delivery firms, such as DPD in the U.K., already use SMS alerts to inform customers when a parcel will arrive and to let them know if there’s likely to be a delay.
+Severe weather conditions can have an impact on package delivery times.
+Some delivery firms, such as DPD in the UK, use SMS alerts to inform customers when a parcel will arrive and to let them know if there is likely to be a delay.

 SMS for weather alerts and other crisis communications

-In the event of a natural disaster or extreme weather, emergency alerts can help save lives and infrastructure if the population in the affected area receives text alerts prior to being hit by the weather.
-At the very least, these types of alerts keep people informed and allow them to make adequate preparations.
+In the event of a natural disaster or extreme weather, emergency alerts can help save lives and infrastructure if the population in the affected area receives text warnings in time.
+At the very least, these alerts can keep people informed and allow them to make adequate preparations.

-SMS is a reliable communication method that allows you to send a single message to many individuals, very quickly.
-This is why it's the perfect tool for emergency weather text alerts.
+SMS is a reliable communication method that allows you to bulk text a single message to many individuals quickly.
+This is why it's the perfect tool for alerts for critical events.

 Messente provides a professional SMS communication service for many different types of businesses.
-Read our case studies.
-If you need to send emergency or weather alerts by text for your organisation, we can help.
+If you need to send SMS weather alerts for your organisation, we can help.
 Our messaging API can be easily integrated into your business application, ready for you to send out critical alerts when needed.

-Did you know you can get started with Messente for free?
+Did you know that you can get started with Messente for free?
 Create an account today.